blobaa/bba-did-method-specification/docs/markdown/spec.md

 ### Account Tracing

 Since the resolution process starts with the DID creator account and passes through all accounts that had control over a DID, correlations between these accounts are observable and cannot be avoided.
 It is to be expected that whenever an account holder who controls a DID controller account updates the DID controller, the new and the old controller account holder have interacted in some way.
 This reveals an additional relationship between two or more accounts and could be used in combination with other account relationships (for example, payment transactions) to profile and/or identify an entity.
 This is also true at DID level when two DID attestations cross.
-A connection between these two DIDs can then no longer be denied.
+A connection between those two DIDs is then no longer deniable.

 Again, to avoid account tracing, it is recommended to control as few DIDs as possible with one account and to use a DID controller account only for the purpose of controlling a DID.